Biorthogonal resource theory of genuine quantum superposition: Introduction

 which is an example of quantum-quantum states.
-Although it is still a superposition-free state in the basis of \(\{|c_1\rangle, |c_2\rangle\}\), it possesses nonclassical correlations in the form of quantum discord (please see Fig.~\ref{Fig::GeoDiscord}).
+Despite appearing as a superposition-free state in the basis of \(\{|c_1\rangle, |c_2\rangle\}\), this state possesses nonclassical correlations in the form of quantum discord (please see Fig.~\ref{Fig::GeoDiscord}).

-A complete resource theory of quantum discord is not yet available in the literature.
-However, we know that incoherent operations cannot create discordant states like~(\ref{Eq::QCState}) without consuming local quantum coherences initially found in the subsystems~\cite{2016_PRL_Benjamin}.
-That is to say, the superposition-free state under consideration is not coherence-free in any orthogonal basis that is available under local unitary transformations.
-Therefore, the current resource-theoretical definition of quantum superposition seems not sufficient, in a notional sense, to cover quantum coherence and quantum correlations as a subset.
+A complete resource theory of quantum discord has yet to emerge in the existing literature.
+Nonetheless, it is established that incoherent operations cannot create discordant states such as~(\ref{Eq::QCState}) without consuming local quantum coherences initially present in the subsystems~\cite{2016_PRL_Benjamin}.
+That is to say, the so-called superposition-free state is not coherence-free in any orthogonal basis accessible through local unitary transformations.
+Therefore, the current resource-theoretical definition of quantum superposition appears inadequate, in a notional sense, to cover quantum coherence and quantum correlations as a subset.

-As a matter of fact, the correlations shared in state~(\ref{Eq::QCState}) arise from the local indistinguishability in subsystems and make the global system sensitive to the local dynamics.
-Should we take into account the quantum indistinguishability as an independent notion of nonclassicality from which the quantum coherence and correlations can arise as in Fig.~\ref{Fig::Piramit}?
-Or, should we extend the conventional definition of quantum superposition to include quantum indistinguishability as a special case?
+As a matter of fact, the correlations shared in state~(\ref{Eq::QCState}) arise from the local indistinguishability in subsystems.
+With a complete measurement on \(A\) (\(B\)), the states \(|a_1\rangle\) and \(|a_2\rangle\) (\(|b_1\rangle\) and \(|b_2\rangle\)) cannot be perfectly distinguished from each other.
+This makes the global system sensitive to the local dynamics.
+Should we take into account the basis state indistinguishability as an independent notion of nonclassicality from which the quantum coherence and correlations can arise as in Fig.~\ref{Fig::Piramit}?
+Or, should we extend the conventional definition of quantum superposition to include this kind of quantum indistinguishability as a special case?
 This is what we would like to start discussing in this paper.
-To set the ground for this discussion, we will use the axiom below:

-\textit{Axiom 1}. --- Nonclassical properties of a quantum system can be encoded only by the non-probabilistic elements of its density operator.